-Additionally, as noted previously in the 'Deteriorated' portion of this section of the study, the sidewalk system within Proposed Redevelopment Area 4 is inconsistent and offers little safe refuge for pedestrian transportation.
+Additionally, as noted in the 'Deterioration' portion of the Substandard portion of this study, the sidewalk system within Proposed Redevelopment Area 5 is inconsistent and offers little safe refuge for pedestrian transportation.
 There are segments of street that are lacking sidewalks and segments of existing sidewalks that are significantly deteriorated.
-Examples of the inadequate sidewalk system within Proposed Redevelopment Area 4 are shown by the photos under the 'Deteriorated' portion of this study.